 - (a) This Undertaking provides for the negotiations of Access required for the operation of Train Services by Operators on the Network, with details of the specified services and sections of the Network defined during Access negotiations.
-Access will include, in addition to the track, the benefit of Associated Facilities required to facilitate such Access. - (b) Except as provided for by clause 2.1(c), this Undertaking does not extend to any Extension to the Network nor to the track and infrastructure not part of the Network that may connect to the Network. - (c) This Undertaking will extend to include the Southern Sydney Freight Line when: - (i) completed and commissioned for rail operations; and - (ii) the applicable Indicative Access Charge has been accepted by the ACCC in accordance with clause 2.4(b).
+Access will include, in addition to the track, the benefit of Associated Facilities required to facilitate such Access. - (b) Except as provided for by clause 2.1(c), this Undertaking does not extend to any extensions to the Network nor to the track and infrastructure of other track owners that may connect to the Network. - (c) This Undertaking will extend to include the Southern Sydney Freight Line when completed and commissioned for rail operations.